User Journeys

 What they have in common

-- Zod validation at the boundary — every POST body is validated before any business logic runs
+- Zod validation at the boundary — every POST request body is validated before processing

-- Rate limiting by IP — via Upstash Ratelimit sliding windows on all mutation endpoints
+- Rate limiting by IP — enforced via Upstash Ratelimit sliding windows on mutation endpoints

-supabase.auth.getUser() - Non-blocking side effects — WhatsApp and email are always fire-and-forget, never load-bearing for the response
+supabase.auth.getUser()is called for authenticated actions - Non-blocking side effects — notifications are fire-and-forget, never blocking HTTP response

-- Idempotent handlers — double-submit produces no duplicate state
+- Idempotent handlers — safe to retry without duplicating state

-These cross-cutting concerns are documented in Backend rather than repeated in each flow.
+These cross-cutting concerns are detailed in the Backend section and not duplicated per flow.